tihartmann/CountEx-VQA/README.md

-This repository is still under development and will be finalized soon!
+**Note: This repository is still under development and will be finalized soon!**

 # CountEx-VQA - Counterfactual Explanations for Visual Question Answering
 This repository contains the code for my Master's thesis "Generating Counterfactual Images for VQA by Editing Question Critical Objects" at WeST, University of Koblenz-Landau.